oznogon/gattaibushido-public/rules/03_basic_play.md

 **Special:** You cannot Escalate during the third Stage (use Rumble instead) or the seventh Stage (the final Stage).

-##### Concede (Play; All)
+##### Concede (Drive; All)

 Place your remaining Hand (if any) face-down on the table before you.
 Your opponent scores this stage, gaining points equal to the stage (1-7).
 Accept your narrative fate.
 The Throwdown has now concluded, move to resolve the Outcome.

-**Special:** No further Plays or Assists can follow the announcement of a Concede.
+**Special:** No further Drive or Assist actions can follow the announcement of a Concede.

-##### Initiate Rumble / Summon BGM (Play; All)
+##### Initiate Rumble / Summon BGM (Drive; All)

 Narrate the summoning of your robos or Big Giant Monster.
-This functions as an Escalate play.
+This functions as an Escalate action.
 Your opponent scores this stage, gaining points equal to the stage (1-7).
 Then *Discard* all previous Piles, and play down a new card to initiate the new stage.
 The rank of this card is subject to Strike Range rules (note that Final Forms have Strike Ranges based on Team Harmony).

 Move to Rumble mode, initiate fusions, and bring out the Big Giant Monster.
 It is now your opponent's turn, and your played card is winning.

 **Special:** This can only be played during the third stage of a Throwdown.
-The card that activates this Play cannot be Blocked.
+The card that activates this Drive cannot be Blocked.

 #### Assist Actions

 Any other involved Pilot on the Team side can choose to perform an Assist.
 They must discard any card from their Hand, which allows them to do one of the following:

-* Use one of their Charge Techs to assist another Pilot's Play
+* Use one of their Charge Techs to assist another Pilot's Drive
-* Activate Gear to assist another Pilot's Play
+* Activate Gear to assist another Pilot's Drive
 * ...and more to be decided

 Coach has additional Threat Assists: